openvswitch/ovs/Documentation/topics/integration.rst

 The ``Open_vSwitch`` table describes the switch as a whole.
 The ``system_type`` and ``system_version`` columns identify the platform to the controller.
 The ``external_ids:system-id`` key uniquely identifies the physical host.
-In XenServer, the system-id will likely be the same as the UUID returned by ``xe host-list``.
 This key allows controllers to distinguish between multiple hypervisors.

 Most of this configuration can be done with the ovs-ctl command at startup.